Rodaviva29/StripeCord/README.md

 ## 🛠 Changes & Improvements (v2.0)

-- **Configuration Updates**
+### 🔧 Configuration Updates
-  - Moved `.env` to `config/` and added two new variables: `CHECK_STATUS` and `COMMAND_NAME_UNLINK`.
-(Check above for more details.)
+- **Relocated `.env` file**: Moved to the `config/` folder for better organization.

-- **Role Management Enhancements**
+- **Added new environment variables**: Introduced `CHECK_STATUS` and `COMMAND_NAME_UNLINK` to provide more control over subscription status checks and unlink command customization.
+(See documentation above for usage.)

+### 🔄 Role & Subscription Management
-  - Added support for multiple role IDs (configurable).
-Also includes a fallback for a single role.
-(New config in `config/plans.js`.)
+- **Support for multiple role IDs**: System now supports multiple Discord role IDs per plan, configurable via `config/plans.js`.
+Also includes fallback logic for single-role setups.
-  - Implemented extensive new checks to track multiple roles in the database.
+- **Enhanced database tracking for roles**: Implemented new checks to accurately track multiple roles assigned to users in the database.
-  - Improved `permsCheck.js` function to ensure stability when users switch email accounts (rare scenario).
+- **Improved handling of email switches**: Updated `permsCheck.js` to ensure correct role synchronization even in rare cases where users switch email accounts.

-- **Subscription Status Handling**
+### 🕒 Subscription Status Handling
-  - Added support to determine if roles should be revoked during `past_due` or immediately when the status changes to anything other than `active`.
+- **Flexible status-based role revocation**: Added support to control whether roles are revoked when a subscription is marked as `past_due` or any non-`active` status, configurable via `CHECK_STATUS`.

-- **Hosting & Deployment**
+### 🚀 Hosting & Deployment
-  - Added support for Discloud Easy Host Provider (`discloud.config`).
+- **Discloud Easy Host integration**: Added support for Discloud deployment using `discloud.config` file.

-- **Command Enhancements**
+### 💬 Command Enhancements
-  - Introduced a **Button Command** `/button` to simulate the `/link` command.
+- **New `/button` command**: Simulates the `/link` command using a button for quicker role linking.
-  - Implemented the `/unlink` command with a **2-hour cooldown** to prevent abuse (e.g., users looping between link/unlink).
+- **Implemented `/unlink` command with cooldown**: Introduced a **2-hour cooldown** to prevent abuse (e.g., users rapidly linking/unlinking).
+The command allows:
-    - Users can now delete their data and roles from the database.
+  - Users to delete their data and roles from the database.
-    - Allows users to refresh their roles, enabling them to relink if they had previously linked but their roles were outdated.
+  - Users to refresh roles and relink accounts in case of outdated links.

-- **Dependency & Codebase Updates**
+### 🧰 Dependency & Codebase Updates
-  - Updated dependencies and removed unused modules.
+- **Updated dependencies**: Removed unused modules and updated existing ones to the latest stable versions.
-  - Refactored code to align with the latest `discord.js` syntax.
+- **Codebase refactor**: Aligned all modules with the latest `discord.js` syntax for better stability and maintainability.

 ## 🛠 Changes & Improvements (v2.1)